robertdavidgraham/masscan/README.md

 The second is the binary format.
 This produces much smaller files, so that when I scan the Internet my disk doesn't fill up.
 They need to be parsed, though.
-In the `util` subdirectory there is a program `scan2text.c` that will scan in the binary format and produce text.
+The command line option `--readscan` will read binary scan files.
+Using `--readscan` with the `-oX` option will produce a XML version of the results file.

 ## Comparison with Nmap